Tldr: Peter Thiel pitch deck example for founders to learn from

 I never include a vision slide in a pitch deck because frankly, it is normally total bullshit.
 Most founders write some meaningless guff… “revolutionize carrot delivery!”.

-What pizza has written is ok but I would dramatically reduce the content and I would probably make this the final slide of your pitch deck to remind me vs why they should be investing to summarise.
+What Peter has written is ok but I would dramatically reduce the content and I would probably make this the final slide of your pitch deck to remind me vs why they should be investing to summarise.

 It is also totally pointless to provide dataroom access at this stage of the raise since you are not going to provide access to them until they have actually committed to the investment process.
 The investor might just go into a data wrong pull out your data and use it for their own internal purposes with no actual interest of ever funding your company, at which point you have just given up all of your data for no actual reason and investor hasn’t committed to the process.